wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 ## Predefined URIs

-WAMP predefines the following error URIs as part of this Basic Profile, which cover the full set of error states.
+WAMP pre-defines the following error URIs as part of this Basic Profile, which cover the full set of error states.
 Additional error URIs may be defined as part of a future Advanced Profile to cover error states which may occur based on extensions of the protocol.

 - below has to be changed to state that for the given error state a party MUST send the specific error uri, e.g